MoneroMon/MoneroMonitor/README.md

 Only Windows 10 64 bit has been tested but you're welcome to try on other operating systems.

 This program is written for .NET 5 so you will need to have it installed.
 You only need the runtime, not SDK. https://dotnet.microsoft.com/download

+# Disclaimer
+This program is still in development and no guarantees are provided that it will work correctly, or that updates won't break things!